Current In-Stream Restoration Projects

 “J” Creek Side Channel

-In summer of 2023, CRCB will construct the “J” Creek Side Channel Reconnection project along the Clackamas River.
-The project will involve restoring a historic side channel and its riparian habitat off Clackamas River Drive downriver from Carver Park.
-This side channel will create vital habitat for fish and wildlife.
+In summer of 2023, CRCB constructed the “J” Creek Side Channel Reconnection project along the Clackamas River.
+The project involved restoring a historic side channel and its riparian habitat off Clackamas River Drive downriver from Carver Park.
+This side channel creates vital habitat for fish and wildlife.

 In summer of 2023, CRCB and partners from the U.S.D.A.
-Forest Service, Oregon Fish and Wildlife and Portland General Electric will create spawning and rearing habitat for threatened and endangered salmon and steelhead using tipped fire-killed tree at the South Fork Clackamas – Clackamas River confluence.
+Forest Service, Oregon Fish and Wildlife and Portland General Electric created spawning and rearing habitat for threatened and endangered salmon and steelhead using tipped fire-killed trees at the South Fork Clackamas – Clackamas River confluence.

 Spearheaded by CRBC Board Member Dave Bugni, a 50-year old culvert was removed and replaced, satisfying the Oregon Private Forest Accord and opening up 4 miles of stream habitat for migratory fish.